Maayan-Moshe/image_denoising_and_completion/README.md

 * Python 3.6.
 * TensorFlow 1.8.0.
 * numpy 1.4.
+* To visualize results you need matplotlib 2.2.2.
 * Project folder should be added to Python Path.

 ## Configuration